-- Guidelines for practice TM that are required whenever feasible & practical as determined by referring clinician practicing under local conditions identified by "shall" - "Should" indicates an optimal recommended action, one that is particularly suitable, without mentioning or excluding others. - Optional or permissible action are indicated by "may/attempt to" to indicate additional points that may be considered to further optimize the teleconsult process.
+<list-item><list-item> Guidelines for practice TM that are required whenever feasible & practical as determined by referring clinician practicing under local conditions identified by "shall" "Should" indicates an optimal recommended action, one that is particularly suitable, without mentioning or excluding others.
+Optional or permissible action are indicated by "may/attempt to" to indicate additional points that may be considered to further optimize the teleconsult process.

-- Telehealth Practice Recommendations for DR

-- Principles Delivering Telerehabilitation Services

-- VC-based Telepresenting Expert Consensus Report

-- Practice Guidelines VC-based Telemental Health

-- Evidence-based Practice Telemental Health

-- Practice Guidelines Teledermatology & Quick Guides

-- Core Standards Telemedicine Operations

-- Home Telehealth Clinical Guidelines

-- Clinical Guidelines Telepathology

-- Video-Based Online Mental Health Services

-- TeleICU Operations

-- TM Practice Live On-Demand Primary Care & Urgent Care

-- Operating Procedures Pediatric TH

-- Practice Guidelines Telestroke

-- Practice Guidelines TMH with Children & Adolescents

-- Practice Guidelines for Teleburn Care

-- Quick Guide Teledermatology

-A Concise Guide for Telemedicine Practitioners: Human Factors Quick Guide Eye Contact

-An American Telemedicine Association Human Factors SIG publication in collaboration with the Home Telehealth and Remote Monitoring SIG

-This guide is a quick reference to the importance of eye contact--and the lack of it--in providing healthcare services.
+A Concise Guide for Telemedicine Practitioners: Human Factors Quick Guide Eye Contact An American Telemedicine Association Human Factors SIG publication in collaboration with the Home Telehealth and Remote Monitoring SIG This guide is a quick reference to the importance of eye contact-and the lack of it...in providing healthcare services.
 Some pointers relate specifically to the provision of remote services, but all are applicable to most healthcare encounters.
 For more information and details we refer you to the references at the end of the guide.

-Why Is Eye Contact Important?

-- One of the most important aspects of human (provider-patient) interaction^{1,2} - · One of many non-verbal cues that take time to process remotely - Fundamental to the REDE (Relationship, Establishment, Development, Engagement) model of patient provider interaction for optimizing provider-patient relationships3 - Important to clinical encounters and used as part of medical skill set checklists3 - Impacts patient's sense of dignity^{4,5} - Helps establish rapport; trust6 (keeps participants focused on each other; encourages interaction; facilitates memory; influences likeability & attractiveness; affects perceived emotion; creates sense of inclusion when present & sense of isolation when not7) - Allows for the use of non-verbal cues in communication8

-Eye Contact Etiquette

-- "Rules" of direct versus indirect eye contact can differ by culture^{9,10}. - · It is important to be aware of possible cultural heuristics: - Arabs, Latin Americans & Southern Europeans make more eye contact during conversation than Asians & Northern Europeans - Japanese may consider eye contact rude & people are taught to look at a person's Adam's apple instead of the eyes; eye contact with superiors is avoided - Women generally make more eye contact than men - Eye contact changes with age - Increases from age 4-9 - Decreases from 10-12 - o Increases again into adulthood. - Certain mental health medical, and vision conditions impact the ability or willingness of some patients to make and/or maintain eye contact^{11,12,13}
+Why is Eye Contact Important?
+One of the most important aspects of human (provider-patient) interaction One of many non-verbal cues that take time to process remotely Fundamental to the REDE (Relationship): Establishment, Development, Engagement) model of patient provider interaction for optimizing provider-patient relationships Important to to clinical encounters and used as part of medical skill set checklists Impacts patient's sense of dignity Helps establish rapport, trust (kneeps participants focused on each other, encourages interaction, facilitates memory, influences likeability & attractiveness; affacts perceived emotion, creates sense of inclusion when present & sense of isolation when not) Allows for the use of non-verbal cues in communication Eye Contact Etiquette "Rules" of direct versus indirect eye contact can differ by culture.
+"Rules" of direct versus indirect eye contact can differ by culture.
+It is important to be avare of possible cultural heuristics.
+Arabs, Latin Americans & Southern Europeans make more eye contact during conversation than Asians & Northern Europeans Japanese may consider eye contact rule & people are taught to look at a person's Adam's apple instead of the eyes, eye contact with supenors is avoided Women generally make more eye contact than men Eye contact changes with age Increases from 10-12 Increases from 10-12 Decreases again included though the second se

-Tips for Telemedicine Camera Positions & Viewing Screens^{14,15}
+Tips for Telemedicine Camera Positions & Viewing Screens

-- Locate camera above the face for accurate estimation of gaze^{6,16} - Preferably 7 degrees (of viewing angle) or less above from transmitter's position (refer to Figure below). - Initial viewing distance (introductions) should be close enough for "passport" view (head & top of shoulders) - Avoid placing camera too close to yourself
+- Locate camera above the face for accurate estimation of gaze8.16 Preferably 7 degrees (of viewing angle) or less above from transmitter's position (refer to Figure below) Initial viewing distance (introductions) should be close enough for "passport" view (head & top of shoulders) - Avoid placing camera too close to yourself